getsentry/rfcs/text/0092-replay-issue-creation.md

 # Summary

-We want to detect certain categories of ssues that can greatly benefit from videos and context in the Session Replay product.
+The Session Replay team wants to detect certain categories of issues that can greatly benefit from videos and context in the Session Replay product.

 These issues can only be detected on the SDK.
 The Replay back-end will never have enough data to find these issues.
 For that reason this is primarily an SDK driven workload.
-The question is: what role should the Replay back-end have in Replay issue creation?
+What role should the Replay back-end have in Replay issue creation?
 Should the Replay SDK use the Replay back-end to generate new issues or should the SDK generate those issues through a generic, non-replay-specific interface?
 Each option would have significantly different product implications that will be discussed below.

 # Motivation